ARUP-NGS/BMFtools/README.md

     3. Finish writing structural variants to a VCF format
     4. Work on interchromosomal translocations
 Performance:
-    1. Implement "map" function for performance gains, especially in BCFastq
+    1. Continue to implement "map" function for performance gains, especially in BCFastq

 TODO Backlog/Mostly finished:
 1. Take advantage of PV tags further (done to some extent - moving to backlog)
 2. Instruct pysam to make tags of a specific type.
 3. Note: Something seems wrong with the FA calculation.

-TODO, boring:
+TODO, lite:
-1. Add annotations of PFSD and MPF (SD of PV Fraction and Mean PV Fraction) (Including the VCF Header lines)
 2. Add control of AlleleAggregateInfo creation (e.g., minFA) to SNVCrawler. **